guangchen811/guangchen811.github.io/content/LLM/KG_and_LLM.md

 - knowledge graph
 ---

-# introduction

-LLM has show great success in many NLP tasks, including question answering, text generation, and so on.
-However, LLMs are still far from human-level intelligence.
-However, the accuaracy, consistency and explainability of LLMs block the application of LLMs in many real-world scenarios.
+Large language models (LLMs) has show great success in many NLP tasks, including question answering, text generation, and so on.
+However, the accuaracy, consistency and explainability of LLMs still block the application of LLMs in many real-world scenarios.
 To address these problems, researchers have proposed many methods to improve the mentioned abilities of LLMs.
-One of the most promising methods is to combine LLMs with knowledge graphs, which is a high-quality structured knowledge source with reasonable explainability.
+One of the most promising methods is to combine LLMs with knowledge graphs (KGs), which is a high-quality structured knowledge source with reasonable explainability.
 On the other hand, LLMs can also be used to improve the quality of knowledge graphs.
-In this blog, we will introduce the mutual reinforcement of LLMs and knowledge graphs.
+In this blog, we will discuss the mutual reinforcement of LLMs and KGs.

 # Basic Concepts

 ## Knowledge Graph

-In the domain of knowledge representation and reasoning, a knowledge graph is a type of knowledge base that utilizes a graph-structured data model or topology to integrate data.
-Knowledge graphs are often utilized to store interconnected descriptions of entities, including objects, events, situations, or abstract concepts, while simultaneously encoding the underlying semantics of the terminology utilized.
+In simple terms, a knowledge graph is a way of organizing and representing information in a structured format.
+It consists of a collection of interconnected nodes and edges, where each node represents a specific entity or concept, and each edge represents a relationship between those entities or concepts.

+Think of a knowledge graph as a visual representation of knowledge, where entities are represented as nodes (also known as vertices) and relationships between entities are represented as edges (also known as links).
+For example, in a knowledge graph about movies, nodes could represent actors, directors, movies, and genres, while edges could represent relationships such as "acted in," "directed," or "belongs to genre."

+The power of a knowledge graph lies in its ability to capture and represent complex relationships between different entities.
+It allows you to connect the dots between different pieces of information and provides a framework for understanding how things are related.

 <div align="center">
     <img src="/images/LLM_KG/google_search_capture.png" alt="google search" height=200>